jamiekaye9/fix-hub-front-end/README.md

 ## Brief

-- Build a full stack application with an Express and Node back-end and a React front=end.
+- Build a full stack application with an Express and Node back-end and a React front-end.
 - Use MongoDB as your database management system.
 - Implement JWT token-based authentication to sign up, sign in and sign out users.
 - Guest users should not be able to create, update or delete data.
 - The project must have at least two data entities in addition to the User model.
 At least one entity must have a relationship with the User model.
 - The project must have full CRUD functionality on both the back-end and front-end.
-- The app much utilise CSS flexbox.
+- The app must utilise CSS flexbox.

 ## Planning

-To plan this project, I created User Stories, Sretch User Stories, an ERD, Wireframes and a RESTful Routing table.
+To plan this project, I created User Stories, Stretch User Stories, an ERD, Wireframes and a RESTful Routing table.
 This can all be found in the Trello Link below.

 [Planning Documents](https://trello.com/invite/b/67f91687bcd79b3137051789/ATTI296a2474f2f8b7b7e2c65976c1a2dd7571F6699D/fix-hub)